falbru/kakoune-qt/README.md

 # Kakoune Qt

-Kakoune Qt is a Qt-based GUI for Kakoune written in C++.
+Kakoune Qt is a Qt-based GUI for Kakoune written in C++

 ![screenshot](https://github.com/user-attachments/assets/8bdba0c8-3921-4b37-94a4-0a599819c58b)